sushant0808/Adventure-Works-Power-BI-Dashboard/README.md

 ---

-## 📊 Key Insights & Learnings
+## 💡 Key Insights & Learnings

-✅ Developed **dynamic measures** with parameters for Year, Month, and Quarter selection.
+✅ Developed **dynamic DAX measures** to calculate KPIs such as YoY Growth, Profit Margin %, and Revenue per Customer.
+✅ Designed a **Star Schema model** ensuring optimized performance for large datasets.
+✅ Implemented **Drill-through navigation** from product-level summaries to detail-level views.
-✅ Built **drill-through navigation** for product-level deep dives.
+✅ Added **interactive sidebar navigation** with bookmarks for seamless tab transitions.
+✅ Built **parameterized visuals** to switch between different metrics (e.g., Revenue, Orders, Profit).
-✅ Used **conditional formatting** for highlighting YoY growth and profit changes.
+✅ Used **tooltip pages** and **conditional formatting** to improve interactivity and readability.
-✅ Implemented **tooltip pages** for interactive user experience.
-✅ Designed with **executive-friendly layout** for clear decision-making.
+✅ Enhanced report usability by grouping elements and applying **Reset Filters** and **Toggle Filter Panel** buttons.

 ---